AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 A key aspect of Bayesian Workflow (BW) is fitting multiple models for a single problem.
 This process is not about selecting the best model or averaging models, but rather using a series of fitted models to gain a deeper understanding of each one.

 <div class="red-box">
-  <strong>Key Insight:</strong>
+  <strong>Remark:</strong>
-  Model comparison in this context is not about selecting or averaging but about exploring the <strong>process</strong> of fitting multiple models to understand them better.
+  <li> Model comparison in this context is not about selecting or averaging but about exploring the <strong>process</strong> of fitting multiple models to understand them better. </li>
 </div>

 **Considerations When Fitting Multiple Models:**